 After the Ransomware has infiltrated a particular computer or network, they leave a ransom message on the computer screen that demands the payment of BitCon Currency in order to decrypt the files or restore the system to its normal function.
 In most cases, the ransom message will appear when the user restarts their computer after the entire infiltration has taken place.

-In order to keep on top of the latest cyber security breaches, we have taken the intuitive to consult with cyber security forensic experts, in order to assist our dental clients, both before the breach occurs [for preventive measures] and after a breach occurs [to determine the extent of the damages].
+In order to keep on top of the latest cybersecurity breaches, we have taken the intuitive to consult with cybersecurity forensic experts, in order to assist our dental clients, both before the breach occurs [for preventive measures] and after a breach occurs [to determine the extent of the damages].
+Of course, independent dental practices can always look to protect their offices by reaching out to some IT services Calgary area or somewhere more local to their dental office.
+By reaching out to IT professionals, they can reduce the chances of their business being hit by this Ransomware.

 If a dental office is infected with Ransomware, a practice could suffer a massive security breach, and be subject to huge HIPAA fines [$100.00 to $50,000.00 per violation, as well as $250,000.00 in criminal fines].